gariraelack62/product-performance-analytics-saas/README.md

 🧠 Includes KPI design, data modelling, and stakeholder insights
 📌 Designed to simulate real-world product analytics challenges in a SaaS environment

-Developed an end-to-end product and performance analytics solution for a B2B SaaS CRM, enabling KPI tracking, user behaviour analysis, and data-driven decision-making to improve activation, engagement, and reduce churn.
+Designed and implemented an end-to-end analytics solution for a B2B SaaS CRM, enabling KPI tracking, user behaviour analysis, and data-driven decision-making to improve activation, engagement, and reduce churn.

 🔗 This repository includes full data pipelines, SQL models, and Power BI dashboards used to generate insights.